gjb2048/moodle-theme_essential/README.txt

 - FIX: Alternative colours icon bar.
 - FIX: Only cancel buttons should have the theme text colour.
 - NEW: Issue #484: Save Changes/Cancel button area.
 Thanks to Christian Niemczik for supporting and funding the work on the Essential Theme.
+- NEW: Issue #571: Allow slide captions to be html.
 - NEW: Optimised columns3 layout for Tablets.

 New in 2.9.1.1
 ==============